Bali Decor and Furniture

 - Houses have at least three large walls surrounding the property for privacy.

 Balance the dining room with the living room to follow the same theme as the rest of the house.
 Since walls are often wood or neutral tones, furniture should be cohesive.
-In most cases, it is best to use tables made of full wood and add a splash of color with a table runner, potted plants, or an accessorized sideboard.
+In most cases, it is best to use tables made of full wood and a splash of color with a table runner, potted plants, or an accessorized sideboard.
+If your home is closed concept, then you have much more flexibility.
+For example, you can find dining chairs with or without upholstery.
+Sideboards are also a welcome addition to your home.
+As they are generally made of full wood, they are suitable for the Bali climate.

 These are just a few suggestions to inspire your interior in Bali.
 They will help you build a foundation on which you can define your own style and theme.
 Houses in Bali follow many traditional building requirements, but the interiors are much more flexible.
 Therefore, select furniture and accessories that bring a delicate balance to the home.If you have any questions about décor for your home, villa, or hotel in Bali, please visit our showroom in Renon or Mall Bali Galeria.